tomasnorre/crawler/Documentation/UseCases/CacheWarmup/Index.rst

    .. hint::
-      Let's say your website has _Website Users_ with one or multiple _Website Usergroup_.
-In this case you need to create multiple crawler configurations: For every possible combination of _Website Usergroups_ that a user can have you need to create a single crawler configuration.
-To be considered all those crawler configurations need to be added to the `crawler:processQueue` command.
-Otherwise some user get a warmed up cache but those with a combination of _Website Usergroups_ which was not taken into account in a crawler configuration will get an uncached page.
+      Let's say your website has frontend users with one or multiple Usergroups.
+In this case you need to create multiple crawler configurations: For every possible combination of Usergroups that a user can have you need to create a individual crawler configuration.
+All those crawler configurations need to be added to the `crawler:processQueue` command to be considered.
+If you miss this some user get a warmed up cache but those with a combination of Usergroups which was not taken into account in a crawler configuration will get an uncached page.

 #.
 Build the queue